orakaro/Pure-Swift-Dependency-Injection/README.md

 let testService = UserServiceForTest() print(testService.promote(asigneeId: 1)) // nil
 ```
-The same method can be used to inject `TeamService` to test `buildTeam` method.
+The same way can be used to inject `TeamService` to test `buildTeam` method.
 ```swift
 class TeamServiceForTest: TeamService {
     let userService: UserService = UserServiceForTest()